ThomasGITH/Tetris-SFML/README.md

 Use the 'up' arrow to rotate a falling piece.
 Use the 'down' arrow key to increase the falling-speed of a piece.

-Build horizontal lines of blocks/tiles for the lines to 'collapse' and gain points from them.
+Build horizontal lines of blocks/tiles for the lines to 'collapse' and to gain points from them.
 The game is over when the block/tiles (attempt to) reach outside of the window on the y-axis.

 ## Software Analysis